 - Victor Riega Garcia from insurance company Aviva and asset management, provided insight to modern slavery and supply chains.
 Around the world there are 40 million people under forced slavery, so there are many related risks like: doing business within immediate business operations with employed directly with the people that work in company’s buildings and are delivering services, and external risk related to suppliers and investments (how is the capital distributed in projects) so due diligence process and procurement practices are needed.

 - Kevin Chuach from London Business School Research od SDG8, more specifically on relationship between investors with companies ESG issues and activism on the living wage.
 We got an insight on building coalitional power for labor rights between unions and (consumption-based) social movement organizations.
 According to the research made by Kim and Davis (2018), companies that excessively outsource and that are very geographically dispersed find a very difficult to certify the welfare conditions of their workers, so those companies should take more control and be more active in the monitoring the supply chain.
 Regarding the company’s pay practices and income inequality (Cobb, 2018) if companies would focus their evaluation by external comparison (how is an employee paid in competitive company) that would reach more inequality than just looking at the quality of output of the individual employee.
 One example where NGO/CSOs are turning shareholder activism to raise concerns about Living Wage is an organization ShareAction which buys shares in top companies and goes to Annual general meetings to ask questions about management and board of directors about things like the living wage.

-During the learning activity, a webinar on the SDG1 and SDG3 have been organised and recorded.
+During the learning activity, a webinar on the SDG4 and SDG8 have been held and recorded:

 Webinar provided information about best practice of SDG4 and SDG8 and their integration in the business models.